clux/modul8/docs/api.md

 ### Middleware

- Middleware come in two forms: pre-processing and post-processing.
+ Middleware come in two forms: pre-processing and post-processing: in short terms before and after middleware.

- - Pre-processing is middleware that is applied before analysing dependencies as well as before compiling.
+ - `.before()` middleware is applied before analysing dependencies as well as before compiling.
- - Post-processing is middleware that is only applied to the output right before it gets written.
+ - `.after()` middleware is only applied to the output right before it gets written.

- Modul8 comes bundled with one of each of these:
+ modul8 comes bundled with one of each of these:

  - modul8.minifier - post-processing middleware that minifies using UglifyJS
  - modul8.testcutter - pre-processing middleware that cuts out the end of a file (after require.main is referenced) to avoid pulling in test dependencies.